kkolyan/fyrox_scripting/README.md

 6. Run a game using a `Fyrox Executor $Lang` (from the Fyrox Lite Toolkit), if you like to play without editor.

 ### Current state
 1. Subset of exposed Fyrox API is pretty limited: input, messages, working with scene graph, prefab instantiation, basic physics, basic UI Text.
-Check out [Lua Annotations](lua/annotations) for details.
+Check out [Lua Annotations](lua/annotations) or  for details.
 Though, that's already enough for gameplay prototyping.
-2. There is only `Lua` language support currently.
+2. There is only `Lua` and `C#` languages support currently.
 3. Hot-reload supported for Lua.
 In-editor hot-reload enabled by default (affects list of scripts and available fields in inspector).
 In-game hot-reload allows to write a game literally when playing it, but it's fundamentally error-prone and requires a skill to be used with convenience, so it's disabled by default and can be enabled with LuaPlugin constructor parameter.
 Hot-reload check is triggered when window is switched back to editor (or game, if enabled).
 4. There is no existing pre-built toolkit yet, so editor and executor should be run from the source code (which is pretty easy actually - see instruction below).
 5. There are a lot of temporary limitations, decribed in [known_issues.md](known_issues.md).

-### How to use it now
+### How to use it now (Lua)
 1. install Rust (https://www.rust-lang.org/tools/install)
 2. checkout Fyrox Lite `git clone --recursive https://github.com/kkolyan/fyrox_lite_lua` to some directory (let's call it `$FYROX_LITE_HOME`).
 3. let's call a directory with your game project files a `$GAME_PROJECT`.